nosainwe/Biomedical-projects/raman-bioprocess-temporal-monitoring/README.md

 A model cannot learn “recent history” unless I give it history.

-So I build windows like:
+So I built windows like:

 ```text
 [t-9, t-8, ..., t] → target at t